 This whiskey lemonade has a seasonal spin that results in a refreshing and herbaceous cocktail!
 By infusing the ingredients with a homemade rosemary-honey syrup, the cocktail is given a more earthy, natural flavor.
 I even substituted the sugar for honey so the syrup can bring a healthier aspect to the drink.

-Rosemary was used as a main ingredient because it pairs well with the sweet smokiness in the whiskey and brings out the citrus notes found from the lemon.
-It is also convenient for this time of year because the herb is in abundance – it just so happens to be one of my favorite herbs to grow in the fall!
+Rosemary was used as a main ingredient because it pairs well with the sweet smokiness in the whiskey and the citrus notes found from the lemon.

 the following recipe yields 1 cocktail